Mill Ends Park: Evolution

 In December 2011, plastic army men figures and small signs were placed in Mill Ends as a tongue-in-cheek flash mob demonstration for Occupy Portland.
 One man, Cameron Scott Whitten, was arrested after he was asked by police to move from the sidewalk and refused.

 In March 2013, the park's tree was stolen.
 Officials planted a replacement tree, and one day later, a passerby found what appeared to be the stolen tree lying next to the new one.

 The next month, officials from Burntwood, England, complained to Guinness, claiming that Mill Ends was not large enough to be a park and that Prince's Park, smallest in the UK, should hold the world record since it "has a fence around it" among other features.
 In response, volunteers erected a fence (several inches tall) around and stationed an "armed guard" in the park.

 In 2018, Portland Parks & Recreation installed a miniaturized park sign and planted miniature roses.

 In December 2019, the tree was cut down by an unknown vandal.
 However, the tree was soon replaced.

 As of July 2021, the park was "temporarily under construction as part of PBOT's Better Naito Forever."

 Construction was completed in January 2022, including a new sign.
 The park had moved six inches from its previous location during improvements along the Naito Parkway.

+The park's sole tree went absent during the January 13–16, 2024 North American winter storm, a time when storms felled many trees in Portland.
+KGW noted that the $29 replacement cost of the tree was up from the $3-5 tree replacement estimate in 2019.